ghc/ghc/hadrian/README.md

 Note: On windows you need to use the `reloc-binary-dist` target.

+#### Staged `system.config.*` configuration

+There are three `system.config.*` configuration files with different roles:

+- `system.config`: Contains general settings that are valid for all stages.
+- `system.config.host`: Contains system settings for the initial stages.
+- `system.config.target`: Contains system settings for the final stages.

+The flags of the `./configure` script refer to `system.config.target`.
+`system.config.host` contains only a minimal vanilla configuration.
+This may change if it turns out that specific options are required for the early stages.

 #### Relocatable Binary Distribution

 If you require a relocatable binary distribution (for example on Windows), then you